Higher Diploma in Hospitality Management

 Course Information

-Candidates who successfully complete all 9 units of this programme will be awarded the Higher Diploma by Beacon International College.
+Candidates who successfully complete and pass all 9 modules of this programme, including the Work-based Experience module will be awarded the Higher Diploma in Hospitality Management by Beacon International College.

 Students may refer to the here for more information.